Rain might not be a big deal on a recreational ride, but when we need to step into the office or store or restaurant, it’s nice to be dry.

 The good ones have plenty of reflective bits, too.
 That’s a small but invaluable feature during the poor visibility that comes with rainy days (and, especially, rainy nights).

 Finally, riding ponchos have carefully designed hoods that cinch down to stay in place, out of your field vision.
 Nothing is scarier than venturing into a busy intersection as your hood shifts to block an eye!

 A poncho obviously won’t protect your legs as well as actual rain pants.
 However, depending on its cut and on your riding position, it should roughly protect you from the knees up.
 The exact coverage depends on the poncho, of course, as well as on your riding posture and the position of your handlebars (since the front of the poncho will cover your hands, wherever they are).

 In my experience, knee-and-up coverage is usually enough.
 Even plain old cotton jeans are bearable in the rain if the fabric around your upper thighs and hips stays dry.
 Of course, stretchy and quick-drying cycling jeans are a little better.

-All the same, you might find rain pants or at least high gaiters useful during heavy rain exposure in a poncho.
+All the same, you might prefer full-fledged rain pants (more info here) or at least high gaiters during heavy rain exposure in a poncho.

 When do rain jackets & pants make sense?